KAJALwp/wp-contributors/README.md

 ## Installation
 1. Download the plugin or clone this repository.
+2. When downloading the plugin as a ZIP file from the GitHub repository, you may notice the ZIP file name and the extracted folder name include the branch name (e.g., wp-contributors-main.zip).
+3. If you clone the repository directly, it will automatically create a folder named wp-contributors (without the branch name), so no renaming is needed in that case.
+4. If you downloaded the ZIP file, rename the extracted folder from wp-contributors-main to wp-contributors before uploading it to WordPress.
-2. Upload the plugin to your WordPress site's `wp-content/plugins` directory.
+5. Upload the renamed folder (or the cloned folder) to your WordPress site's wp-content/plugins directory.
-3. Activate the plugin from the WordPress Admin Dashboard.
+6. Activate the plugin from the WordPress Admin Dashboard.
-4. Enjoy managing your contributors!
+7. Enjoy managing your contributors!

 ---